ms2data/ms2-quick-start/README2.md

 - Accept inline suggestions from the MS2 extension
 - Press `Ctrl+Cmd+I` to open the prompt window and generate or modify code with natural language instructions

-> 💡 The more accurate and complete your semantic model, the better your downstream analysis and AI performance.
+> [!NOTE] The more accurate and complete your semantic model, the better your downstream analysis and AI performance.
 Describe your data in detail and use the copilot to help you.

-## Step 2: Create a Notebook Analysis with an AI Copilot
+## Step 2: Create a Notebook Analysis with AI Copilot

 Notebooks in MS2 combine the structure of a dashboard with the flexibility of a document.
-They’re governed, versioned, and powered by your semantic models.
+They are great for ad hoc analysis and sharing insights with stakeholders.

 ### Create a New Notebook

-1. Create a new file called: `sales_performance.malloynb`
+1. Create a new file called: `sales_performance.malloynb` (files that end in `.malloynb` are Malloy notebook files)
 2. Open the Command Palette (`Cmd+Shift+P`) and run: **MS2: Suggest Analysis Topics**
 3. Enter a notebook description such as: _Explore product sales performance across various dimensions like product category, brand, distribution method, etc._